Ventric Health Resources Hub

 Filter by topic or content type to quickly find the information most relevant to your role, setting and priorities.
 For additional information about the Vivio System, browse our FAQs.

-AHA Multicenter Validation Study (2025)
+JAHA Multicenter Validation Study (2025)

 Screening patients for elevated LVEDP using a novel noninvasive brachial cuff-ECG system validated a scalable method for detecting a key physiologic marker of heart failure often missed in routine care.
 The study shows filling pressures can be identified accurately at the point of care, supporting earlier intervention and reducing diagnostic delay across primary and community settings.